informalsystems/tendermint-rs/rpc/README.md

 ### CLI

 A `tendermint-rpc` console application is provided for testing/experimentation purposes.
-To build this application, from the `rpc` crate's directory:
+To build this application, from the `tendermint-rpc` crate's directory:

 ```bash
 cargo build --bin tendermint-rpc --features cli